hwoodall106/fhirsqldemo/README.md

  - When you first start the Builder, it doesn't show the available properties from an Analysis of a remote repository.
 Once you try and edit or create a Transformation Specification based on a local Analysis, it seems to 'wake up' and it will now work with the remote repository...
 I don't know why this happens.
  - When you re-project your data, the Builder re-generates the table classes.
 As a consequence, any editions you've made to the table classes will be deleted.
 This causes problems when you re-project to the package awsrepotesttest, as I've added a property to the awsrepotesttest.Patient class to calculate the patient's age, and then use this in the cubes.
 Therefore, if you re-project to awsrepotesttest, you must copy the text from AgeProperty.txt to be the final property in awsrepotesttest.Patient.cls in Studio, and then re-compile the class.
 This is a bit of a hack and should be fixed at some point.

+### Analytics:

+We've built custom cubes on the tables in the awsrepotesttest Package and the dashboards 'Busy Dash' and 'Quiet Dash' are based on these cubes.
+Feel free to edit to your liking.